 My life as an NC State student has been a whirlwind, sometimes moving very quickly, and other times moving quite slowly.
 As a senior, I look back and ask myself, where did all the time go?
 How am I already a senior?
 My time at NC State has been a combination of school, sports, scholarship, and spirituality.
 Each of these has taken up a major role in my time in college as I try to split my time among these activities.
-Currently in school I am involved with undergraduate research, College of Textiles organizations, and Campus Crusade, as well as the usual amount of class time.
+Currently in school I am involved with undergraduate research, College of Textiles organizations, as well as the usual amount of class time.
 I started undergraduate research this semester and I have been pleasantly surprised with how much I have learned.
 Research has challenged me this semester due to the frustrations and failures experienced in research.
 During research, I have learned the need for patience and for trial and error as a lot of the experiments and methods have not worked the first, second, or eighth time.
 This has also shown me a different side to academia that involves hands-on research.
 I have thoroughly enjoyed this kind of learning though.
 During my time, I have gotten to apply simple chemistry skills on a more in depth scale and I never imagined that chemistry could be used this way.
 I have gotten to work with the mass spectrometer and liquid chromatography device.
 Using these two devices I have seen a new side to learning through discussion, real-life problem solving, and data analysis.
 The most remarkable thing about research to me is the scale at which one small change can affect everything.
 This can easily be applied to life, as many small changes in the day can lead to large change in lifestyle, a lot of times for the better.
 Outside of research, I am also involved in the College of Textiles leadership fraternity, Kappa Tau Beta, and am a College of Textiles ambassador.
 Through these two organizations, I have been able to get more involved in the College of Textiles and give back to the College that has invested in me through the classes I have taken and the professors who have taught them.
 Through both organizations, I can also impact the next generation at the College of Textiles through being involved in the decision-making process and having a say in the way things are run.

 Another sphere that I am a part of is the sports world, whether it be playing pickup spikeball or sitting on the front row of a football game.
 One of my favorite places to be while at NC State has been the front row of section seven-eight in Carter Finley.
 This is the front row of the student section on the 10-yard line.
 If I am at a home football game, you will find me here, a lot of times painted up as part of the #wolfpacknation group.
 A phrase that sticks with me from the Alma Mater is “Our hearts ever hold you NC State, in the folds of our love and pride.”
 I have a lot of pride for NC State, and love being here.
 Whether that is supporting the sports teams, or just showing off the campus, I enjoy giving my all at this school.